lob/lob-address-elements/README.md

             messages: {
                 primary_line: 'Please provide a primary street address.',
-                city_state_zip: 'Please provide a Zip Code or a valid City and State.',
+                city_state_zip: 'Please provide a Zip Code or a valid City and State.', zip:'The Zip Code must be in a valid zip or zip+4 format.',
                 undeliverable: 'The address could not be verified.
 Please reconfirm your input.',
                 deliverable_missing_unit: 'Please provide a Suite or Unit.',
                 deliverable_unnecessary_unit: 'The provided Suite or Unit is unnecessary.',